herumi/mcl/readme.md

 msbuild /p:Configuration=Release
 ```

-# How to build ARM64 Windows binaries on X64 Windows using Visual Studio
+# How to build ARM64 Windows binaries on x64 Windows using Visual Studio
 Install Clang for Visual Studio.

+## Use batch files
 Open command prompt and run
 ```
 cd mcl